System Context

 - operational reporting and analytics.

-Within each organization, users operate under different access levels and operational roles.
+Within each organization, users operate under different operational roles and access levels.

-The platform also automatically sends transactional and operational emails to customers and internal staff, functioning as a central operational communication hub.
+The platform also automatically sends transactional and operational emails to customers and staff, acting as a central communication hub.

 Why a Monolith Was the Right Decision 10 Years Ago

-- microservices architectures were not yet operational standards for mid-scale platforms,
+- microservices architecture was not yet an operational standard for mid-scale platforms,

 - container orchestration infrastructure was not widely adopted,

-- delivery speed and operational stability were primary objectives,
+- delivery speed and operational stability were primary goals,

-- the operational team required a single cohesive system to manage sales workflows.
+- the operations team needed one cohesive system to manage sales workflows.

-Building a modular monolith was a deliberate architectural choice:
+Building a modular monolith was a deliberate architectural decision:

 - full control over operational flows.

-Over the years, this approach proved its business effectiveness.
+Over the years, that approach proved its business value.

-The system was not experimental — it was a real operational tool supporting sales and logistics at scale.
+The system was not an experiment.
+It was a real operational tool supporting sales and logistics at scale.

 Why Modernization Is Necessary Today

-After a decade of evolution, the system reached a natural architectural inflection point.
+After a decade of growth, the system reached a natural architectural inflection point.

 The platform integrates with: